-Pepper plants won’t grow quickly in compacted soil, they like soil that is porous and aerated.
+Pepper plants won’t grow quickly in compacted soil.
+They like soil that is porous and aerated.
 When soil is tight, roots cannot expand, so plants have limited access to water and nutrients.
 Remedy compacted soil by loosening it with a garden fork.
-If you are transplanting to a container, pat the soil down but not too firmly.
+If you are transplanting to a container, pat the soil down, but not too firmly.

 Container too small

 If a pepper plant’s container is too small, it can become root bound and will stop growing.
 Peppers will only be able to achieve their maximum height in the right-sized containers.
-A pepper plant container should hold no less than three gallons of soil; ideally, the container should be able to hold five gallons.
+A pepper plant pot should hold not less than three gallons of soil; ideally, the container should be able to hold five gallons.
 If your pepper plant has stopped growing in its current container, moving it to a larger container might help.

 Too many weeds

 Pepper plants might grow slowly if there are lots of weeds around them.
 Not only can weeds compete for nutrients and sunlight, but they also restrict airflow, and restricted airflow encourages disease.
 Weeds can also give pests a good breeding environment.

 Pests and diseases

 Various pests and diseases can make pepper plants grow more slowly.
 The common pests include aphids, which will suck the moisture from your pepper plants along with essential nutrients.
 By taking the nutrients a plant needs to grow, aphids stunt its growth.

 Keep in mind that if pests and diseases are the cause of your pepper plant’s slow growth, there will be other signs of insect damage or other symptoms of disease.
 Look for indicators like leaf spots or holes and living pests on the undersides of leaves.
 Use an organic pesticide to eliminate insect pests.
 If the cause of slow growth is a disease — regardless of which disease — you will have to remove and discard the affected plants.